-The domestic subsidiaries usually have trade

-business in euro.
+The domestic subsidiaries usually have trade business in euro.
 Only a small amount of trade accounts receivables and trade accounts payables were nominated in foreign currencies. floating- rate liabilities that are not hedged Appreciation or depreciation of the euro by 10% compared with the major currencies would hedging instruments. have a maximum impact on the profit of €0.4 million (previous year: €0.3 million).

-compared with the relevant currencies would decrease or increase the exchange equalization interest rate risk to a minor degree.
+Appreciation or depreciation of the euro by 10% rate risks via interest rate caps and interest compared with the relevant currencies would decrease or increase the exchange equalization interest rate risk to a minor degree.
 A change item in equity by a maximum of €0.4 million (previous year: €0.4 million) because financial statements of subsidiaries denominated in foreign currencies are converted using the modified reporting date method.